nodeca/js-yaml/README.md

 NOTE: This function **does not** understands multi-document sources, it throws exception on those.

-`options` is an optional hash-like object allows to change the loader's behaviour.
-It may contain the following keys:
+options:

-- `schema` specifies a schema to use.
-It's `DEFAULT_SCHEMA` by default.
-See below for more information about the schemas.
+- `schema` _(default: `DEFAULT_SCHEMA`)_ - specifies a schema to use.
-- `validate` (default true) enables/disables validation of the input stream according to YAML rules.
-If you are sure about the input, you can set it to false and (maybe) gain some additional performance.
+- `validate` _(default: true)_ - enables/disables input stream validation
+  (unprintable symbols and other YAML requirements).
+If you are sure about input - set false to get some speed boost
-- `strict` (default false) makes the loader to throw errors instead of warnings.
+- `strict` _(default - false)_ makes the loader to throw errors instead of
+  warnings.
-- `legacy` (default false) makes the loader to expect YAML 1.1 documents if such documents have no explicit %YAML directive.
+- `legacy` _(default: false)_ - makes the loader to expect YAML 1.1 documents if
+  such documents have no explicit %YAML directive.
-- `name` (default null) is a string to be used as a file path in error/warning messages.
+- `name` _(default: null)_ - string to be used as a file path in error/warning
+  messages.
-- `resolve` (default true) enables/disables resolving of nodes with non-specific `?` tag.
+- `resolve` _(default - true)_ enables/disables resolving of nodes with
+  non-specific `?` tag.
 That are plain scalars without any explicit tag.
-The result of switching it to false is that all of the plain scalars will loaded as strings.
+  When false, all plain scalars will loaded as strings (that will inprove loading speed).
-  This may significantly increase parsing performance.

 ### loadAll (string, iterator [ , options ])